 (3) All roadways shall be brought to finished grade as shown on the profiles of the plan.
 The roadway shall be surfaced with at least the top 12 inches consisting of two six-inch layers of well-compacted binding gravel to the specified width and location.

-(4) The completed gravel surface of the travel lanes of all streets shall be treated for the full width of the roadway with a minimum of 1 1/2 inches of bituminous concrete wearing course pavement, over a minimum twoinch binder course of bituminous concrete.
+(4) The completed gravel surface of the travel lanes of all streets shall be treated for the full width of the roadway with a minimum of 1 1/2 inches of bituminous concrete wearing course pavement, over a minimum two-inch binder course of bituminous concrete.

 B. Ways not to be paved.